karstenkunneman/hydrates/docs/Example Project.rst

 Example Project
 ====================================================================================

-The following is a very basic starter project to show the basic use of the hydrates
+The following is a very basic starter project to show the basic use of the p2f_hydrates
 library:

 .. code-block:: python

     import matplotlib.pyplot as plt
-    import hydrates.core as core
+    import p2f_hydrates.core as core
-    import hydrates.model as model
+    import p2f_hydrates.model as model

     #Define simulation conditions
     components = [1,2]